dlce-eva/dlce-eva/doc/text-and-encodings.md

  * *Byte strings* are sequences of raw bytes that are used for encoded text (or any other kind of binary data).
 They are signified by adding a `b` at the front of the string, `b'like so'`.
-When displaying bytes strings, Python will show printable characters withing the ASCII range (0–127) verbatim.
+When displaying bytes strings, Python will show printable characters within the ASCII range (0–127) verbatim.
 Bytes that fall outside of the ASCII range are displayed with `\x` plus the number contained in that byte in hexadecimal.